ratumtiara/Account-Manager-App/README.md

             data: [{data1}, {data2}, {dataN}] (array of object) }
 * getOne
-        Buatlah endpoint to retrieve one of the User data in the database with the GET method using params like "localhost:3000/user/getone/:id"
+        endpoint to retrieve one of the User data in the database with the GET method using params like "localhost:3000/user/getone/:id"
         Response:
             {
             status: 200,
             message: "fetch user success"
             data: {data user}
             }
 3. Update
   endpoint to update data from a User using params with method PUT (localhost:3000/user/updateOne/:id)